-(2 A Level Equivalent)

-Exam Board: Pearson/Edexcel

-Head of Department: Sam Hewick BA (Brighton) MSc (Bristol) PGCE

-Members of Department: Richard Cook BSc (Bedfordshire) PGCE MSc (Staffordshire)

-Ben Sainsbury BSc (Gloucestershire) PGCE Louise Tremlett BSc (Oxford Brookes) PGCE
+(2 A LEVEL EQUIVALENT) EXAM BOARD: Pearson / Edexcel HEAD OF DEPARTMENT: Sam Hewick BA (Brighton) QTS MSc (Bristol) MEMBERS OF DEPARTMENT: Ben Sainsbury BSc (Gloucestershire) PGCE Steve Thompson BSC (Hull) PGCE Louise Tremlett BSc (Oxford Brookes) PGCE

 The BTEC National Diploma in Sport is an Applied General qualification for post-16 learners who want to continue their education through applied learning and who aim to progress to higher education and, ultimately, to employment in the sport sector.
 The qualification is equivalent to two A Levels, and it has been designed as a full two-year programme when studied alongside a further Level 3 qualification.
 A significant interest in sport is required.